 In April 2020, Instacart had its first profitable month of operation, an increasingly rare find in Silicon Valley.
 And successful strategic partnerships continue to emerge; in Q3, the delivery app added retail giants Sephora and Bed Bath & Beyond to its options.

 Observations on raising our Pre-Seed led by one of India’s top venture funds.
 Contrary to conventional wisdom, as a 1st time founder, I felt our fundraising experience was very positive.
 20 days — from ‘first call’ to ‘first close.
 Marc’s statement above resonates deeply — running a remote engineering team has been more challenging (and rewarding) than raising funding.
+At the outset, I recognize that most of you have got ‘VC gyaan’ from someone on LinkedIn or Twitter.
+This post is slightly different — my observations as a 1st time founder.

+2020 has turned in to one of the most unusual years of my life, for both the obvious reasons but also for reasons I definitely wasn’t expecting at the start of the year.
+After 7 years of work building this little company, Baremetrics has a new home.
 I won’t bury the lede here.
 In our usual transparent fashion, I’ll lay out all the top-level bits everyone’s interested in, then I’ll dive in to how we got here!
 A year and a half ago, I started entertaining offers.
 We had a buyer who, long story short, didn’t work out.
 That was an incredibly draining six months and I was ready to get back to work.

 There is much discussion and debate about how to support female entrepreneurs — and rightly so.
 Currently, women-led businesses are less likely to survive, despite evidence that their startups are often highly successful.
 New analysis by Boston Consulting Group (BCG) shows that if women and men around the world participated equally as entrepreneurs, global GDP could ultimately rise by approximately 3% to 6%, boosting the global economy by $2.5 trillion to $5 trillion.